table top left corner

 !
 The job information is now stored in Job.basicAccounting

-How to call a command line application and get the output.
+How to call a command line application and get the output

 This example demonstrates the best practice for calling applications on the command line.
 It retrieves the output for StdOut if any is written, but works equally well for applications that don't actually write anything to StdOut.
-It has the added benefit of essentially sychronising the process class, as it reads from the output on a timer until the handle is close and the process is complete.
+It has the added benefit of essentially synchronizing the process class, as it reads from the output on a timer until the handle is close and the process is complete.
 In almost every case, when you call a command line application and need to retrieve output, a synchronous behaviour is desirable.
-Not that if you call this on a thread that display a user interface, the interface will be unresponsive while the StdOut pipe is being read from, as the read is handled on a seperate Accept loop.
+Not that if you call this on a thread that display a user interface, the interface will be unresponsive while the StdOut pipe is being read from, as the read is handled on a separate Accept loop.

 exitVal long